TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/CozyHosting.md

 <br />

-Att the `bottom` of the page, we see a `funcionality` that seems very interesting: q
+At the `bottom` of the page, we see a `funcionality` that seems very interesting:

 <br />

 ![9](../../../assets/images/CozyHosting/9.png)